Life after spinal cord injury can require a lot of changes, but that doesn’t necessarily mean your quality of life will decline.

-For example, individuals can learn how to use adaptive tools to eat, perform transfers, grab items, and improve their overall independence.
+For example, if necessary, individuals can learn how to use adaptive tools to eat, perform transfers (moving from one surface to another), grab items, and improve their overall independence.

 While your functional abilities may change after spinal cord injury, you’ll find that you can still perform many activities as long as you’re willing to adapt.